DreamLayer

 Now tab

-What the glasses are doing right now: a HaloMirror stage showing the last card (or the paused state), a Live/Paused status pill, the latest morning brief, a voice-command box that routes the same intents as the Oracle (brief / answer / reply), and quick actions (brief, ask, pause/resume capture).
+What the glasses are doing right now: a HaloMirror stage showing the last card (or the paused state), a Live/Paused status pill, the latest morning brief, a voice-command box that routes the same intents as Juno (brief / answer / reply), and quick actions (brief, ask, pause/resume capture).
 It polls GET /dreamlayer/brief/latest every 90 seconds and fires a local notification when a genuinely new brief arrives.

 Messages — hands-free relay